cs1302uga/cs1302-ce14/README.md

       System.out.println(Arrays.toString(strings));
       ```

+1. Now that your table is complete, delete the body of the `main` method,
-1. Now that everything on this branch compiles, ensure that all changes
+   make sure that everything on this branch compiles.
+After that,
-   in the current branch have been staged and committed, then
+   ensure that all changes in the current branch have been staged and committed,
-   checkout the `master` branch.
+   then checkout the `master` branch.

 1. Merge changes from the `genericize` branch into the current branch
    (`master`).